 Where the PRM does not provide adequate information on how to make an electric mobility aid safe and it is not reasonably possible for the aircraft operator to obtain suitable instructions and pass these on to the airport operator, the airport operator is not under any further obligation to make the aid safe for transport.

 For more information on making EMAs safe please click here

 You can bring your assistance dog into the UK without quarantine as long as it meets the rules of the EU Assistance Dog scheme.
 It is the responsibility of the owner to ensure that their dog is fully compliant with the scheme.
 If your assistance dog doesn’t comply with the rules it may not be able to enter Great Britain, or may be licensed into quarantine on arrival.

-Please contact Omniserv to make enquiries.
+Please contact our service provider to make enquiries.

 Further info on the Assistance Dog scheme can be found here

 Contact our PRM service provider